The latest on the worldwide spread of the coronavirus

 DEATHS AND INFECTIONS

-* More than 5.12 million people were reported to have been infected globally and 332,328 have died, according to a Reuters tally as of 0403 GMT on Friday.
+* More than 5.21 million people were reported to have been infected globally with the virus and nearly 337,000 have died, according to a Reuters tally.

 EUROPE